Age of Driver

 The number of crashes by driver age varies greatly.
 Some age groups are over-represented in crashes.
 Sixteen- to 19-year-olds represent 3.9% of licensed drivers, but account for 8.6% of drivers in all crashes and 6.0% of drivers in fatal crashes.
 Other age groups are under-represented.
 For example, drivers 75 and older account for 7.5% of licensed drivers, but represent only 3.6% of drivers in all crashes and 6.5% of drivers in fatal crashes.

 The overall crash rate per 100,000 licensed drivers steadily decreases as driver age increases.
 The same trend is generally true regarding the fatal crash rate, with the exception of an increase among 75-and-older drivers.

 Among the youngest drivers (under 25), the number of licensed drivers steadily increases from age 16 to 24, while the overall crash rate per 100,000 drivers steadily decreases.
-The fatal crash rate is highest among 16-year-old drivers and remains relatively flat from age 17 to 24.
+The fatal crash rate remains relatively flat from age 16 to 22 and starts decreasing for 24-year-old drivers.
 Explore other crash trends by driver age group using the interactive chart.

 - Data Table